NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       techno-ethical issues emerges over time.
   - name: Partners
     icon: fas fa-hands-helping
-    content: 'We review concrete cases emerging from public and private organisations.
-      Industry players and government institutions, big or small.
-Similar ethical concerns arise in both private and public use of algorithms, and we believe in a broad, comprehensive approach to algorithmic ethics.   '
+    content: We review concrete ethical issues that emerge in algorithmic methods used by public and private organizations.
+Because similar ethical concerns arise in disparate organizations, we are devoted to removing boundaries to approach ethical algorithms ethics collectively.
 How_we_work:
   enable: true
   service_item: